maxwellmogambi/SendyEfficientLogisticsETA/README.md

    Open the Jupyter Notebook and execute the cells to preprocess the data, train the models, and evaluate their performance.
 4. Make Predictions:
    Use the trained model to make predictions onn new data.
-4.Make Predictions:Use the trained model to make predictions on new data.

 # Requirements
 The project requires the following libraries: